smatzek/powervs-tools/README.md

 See the [COS upload README](./scripts/cos-upload/README.md) for a deeper description of this script collection.

 ## Change storage tier of all volumes attached to a VSI
-The [changeVSIVolumeTier.sh](./scripts/changeVSIVolumeTier.sh) allows you to change the storage tier of all volumes attached to an VSI.
+The [changeVSIVolumeTier.sh](./scripts/changeVSIVolumeTier.sh) allows you to change the storage tier of all volumes attached to a VSI.

 Requires: [IBM Cloud CLI](https://cloud.ibm.com/docs/cli?topic=cli-getting-started) and [jq](https://jqlang.github.io/jq/) or [IBM Cloud Shell](https://www.ibm.com/products/cloud-shell).

-## Get a mapping an VSI's serial number/WWN to PowerVS volume name
+## Get a mapping a VSI's serial number/WWN to PowerVS volume name
 The [getLPARVolumeWWNs.sh](./scripts/getLPARVolumeWWNs.sh) script outputs a table containing the mapping between a volume's serial number or WWN and its name in PowerVS for all volumes attached to a given VSI.
 This is useful to map disks as seen in the operating system to the corresponding PowerVS volume.

 Requires: [IBM Cloud CLI](https://cloud.ibm.com/docs/cli?topic=cli-getting-started) and [jq](https://jqlang.github.io/jq/) or [IBM Cloud Shell](https://www.ibm.com/products/cloud-shell).

 ## Get VSI SRCs
-The [getSRCs.sh](./scripts/getSRCs.sh) script repeatedly displays an VSI's SRCs until it is stopped with CTRL-C.
+The [getSRCs.sh](./scripts/getSRCs.sh) script repeatedly displays a VSI's SRCs until it is stopped with CTRL-C.

 Requires: [IBM Cloud CLI](https://cloud.ibm.com/docs/cli?topic=cli-getting-started) and [jq](https://jqlang.github.io/jq/) or [IBM Cloud Shell](https://www.ibm.com/products/cloud-shell).